 To maintain its position in mid-air, a kestrel must fly into, and at the same speed as, the oncoming wind; the current of air passing over its wings provides the lift it needs.
 The wind must be at the right speed: between 21 and 42 km per hour.
 Any slower and the kestrel finds it difficult to hang in the air; any faster and the bird has to use much more energy not to lose ground.
 With its long tail spread wide, the kestrel rapidly beats its wings, about six times a second, almost looking as though it is furiously attempting to escape its stationary position in the sky.
 But although its engines are revving, its brakes are on – the kestrel wants to remain exactly where it is.
 Its superb hovering capabilities means that it is known as the ‘windhover’ in some areas, while its tendency to hover above roadside verges looking for prey has earned it another, slightly less glamorous nickname: motorway hawk.

 Hovering requires extraordinary agility and a great deal of effort.
 A kestrel’s wing and tail feathers are in constant motion, making minute adjustments to prevent itself from being blown backwards.
 But although the rest of its body may be knocked about by the wind, its head barely moves more than a few millimetres out of position, as if it were held in place by invisible clamps.
-This allows it to keep its gaze fixed on the ground below as it searches for movement within the grass.
+This allows it to keep its gaze fixed on the ground below as it searches for even the slightest movement within the grass.